leanprover-community/blog/posts/sphere-packing-1.md

 of which 16 have been merged so far.

-Another fruitful collaboration at ItaLean was the working group for sphere packing, where Sidharth, Bhavik and Maryna gave ItaLean participants a hands-on introduction to both the mathematics and the Lean aspects of the project.
+Another fruitful collaboration at ItaLean was the working group for sphere packing, where Sid, Bhavik and Maryna gave ItaLean participants a hands-on introduction to both the mathematics and the Lean aspects of the project.
 A particularly valuable outcome was the effort, led by [Tito Sacchi](https://tilde.team/~tito/) of the